-In South Korea, the Composite Consumer Sentiment Index (CCSI) measures the level of optimism that consumers have about the performance of the economy.
-The index is based on a survey of around 2200 households.
-The CCSI is computed as a sum of six variables, including current living standards, prospective household income and prospective spending.
-A CCSI above 100 indicates an improving outlook and below 100 a deteriorating outlook.
+Consumer Confidence in South Korea averaged 100.05 points from 1998 until 2021, reaching an all time high of 121.50 points in October of 2009 and a record low of 67.70 points in December of 2008.
 This page provides the latest reported value for - South Korea Consumer Confidence - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-South Korea Consumer Confidence - actual data, historical chart and calendar of releases - was last updated on July of 2018.
+South Korea Consumer Confidence - data, historical chart, forecasts and calendar of releases - was last updated on April of 2021.